Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 There are multiple benefits of maintaining email contact with your customers.
 You can use the medium to share promotional content with your users, such as discounts and sales.
 As such, you can potentially increase your overall revenue.

 Moreover, email is one of the easiest ways to reach your customers.
 99 percent of consumers open their inboxes every day.
-Additionally, the majority of people prefer to receive business communication through email.
+Additionally, the majority of people prefer to receive business emails.

 However, you might feel nervous about spamming your customers.
 You may also feel discouraged by poor open rates.
 In fact, the average email open rate is only approximately 21 percent.